AgenceBaltazare/vkrz/wp-content/plugins/profile-builder-pro/readme.txt

 == Changelog ==
+= 3.6.4 =
+* Fix: compatibility issue with MailPoet where our menu was showing different items when opened from their pages
+* Fix: issue with Select2 not working correctly in the back-end due to to some compatibility issues
+* Fix: case where the password visibility feature was not working
+* Fix: issue with admin approval status not being removed on bulk delete users
+* Misc: Added an User ID default sorting option for Userlistings

 = 3.6.3 =
 * Feature: add support for automatically login after email confirmation
 * Fix: for admin defined strings which have WPML support.
 They are now registered in the default site language instead of always being registered in english